soroswap/core/README.md

 # Soroswap core Smart Contracts

+Check the documentation in https://github.com/soroswap/docs/ or https://docs.soroswap.finance/

 ## Too long to read?
-1. In one terminal
+#### 1. In one terminal
 ```
-bash quickstart.sh standalone
+bash quickstart.sh standalone # or futurenet
 ```
-2. In another terminal
+#### 2. In another terminal open a soroban-preview container
 ```
 bash run.sh
 ```

-Create 8 tokens in the standalone network, deploy factory and 4 pairs.
+#### 3. Create N tokens, deploy factory and 4 pairs.

-List will be available in .soroban/tokens.json
+This will create `.soroban/tokens.json`, `.soroban/factory.json`, `.soroban/pairs.json` and `.soroban/token_admin_keys.json`
 ```
-bash scripts/deploy_tokens_n_pairs.sh standalone 8
+bash scripts/deploy_tokens_n_pairs.sh standalone 8 # put a even number to not to breack the pair creation
 ```
-List will be available in .soroban/tokens.json

-Serve the list of tokens at http://localhost:8010/api/tokens and the address of the factory at http://localhost:8010/api/tokens
+#### 4. Serve those .json files

-3. In another terminal
+In another terminal run

 ```
 bash serve_with_docker.sh